Thousands of immigrants suffer in solitary confinement in U.S. jails

 Even before she landed in solitary at the Cibola County Correctional Center in New Mexico last June, Dulce Rivera's life was marked by tumult.

-She said her mother abandoned her when she was 10 years old, leaving her homeless.
+She said her mother abandoned her when she was 10, leaving her homeless.
 Rivera spent her early teens on the streets of violence-ravaged cities in Honduras and elsewhere, battling drug addiction and mental illness.
 She arrived in the U.S. at age 16 and was granted permanent residency in 2000.

 The transgender woman was placed in ICE custody in 2017 after a criminal conviction in California for second-degree robbery violated her residency in the U.S.